 The process for submission of cadaver registration and transfer fees was automated in 2016.
 Previously, it was a manual and time-consuming process.
 As the number of willed body programs increased along with the number of willed body donations, the single volunteer secretary-treasurer was unable to keep up with the time demands of this function along with their regular job functions.
 There was also little oversight on the member institutions to record and submit all their cadaver transfers.
+The previous website did not allow for full disclosure of financial transactions, and the webmaster stopped supplying the SAB with reports of financial transactions submitted through the website.
+In 2019, the website became totally dysfunctional, thus implementing the need for a new website with a different company.
+The new website allows full financial information to the SAB, and member WBP's are able to process their registration and transfer fees online without the prior issues on an insecure platform.
 With the implementation of the online transfer request and fee submission process all member programs are now compliant and up to date on payment of their respective fees.

-- E. List any qualifications or eligibility requirements for persons or entities affected by this program, such as licensees, consumers, landowners, for example.
-Provide a statistical breakdown of persons or entities affected. - NA - F. Describe how your program or function is administered, including a description of the processes involved in the program or function.
+E. List any qualifications or eligibility requirements for persons or entities affected by this program, such as licensees, consumers, landowners, for example.
+Provide a statistical breakdown of persons or entities affected.

+F. Describe how your program or function is administered, including a description of the processes involved in the program or function.
 Include flowcharts, timelines, or other illustrations as necessary to describe agency policies and procedures.
 Indicate how field/regional services are used, if applicable.